gdsbook/book/notebooks/01_geospatial_computational_environment.md

 For computational work to be fully reproducible and open, it needs to be possible to replicate in a different (computational) environment than where it was originally created.
-This means that it is not sufficient to specify in a notebook the code that creates the final outputs, and to rely on open-source packages for more general functionality; the environment specified by those two components needs to be reproducible too.
+This means that it is not sufficient to specify in a notebook the code that creates the final outputs, and to rely on open source packages for more general functionality; the environment specified by those two components needs to be reproducible too.
 This statement, which might seem obvious and straightforward, is not always so due to the scale and complexity